TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Index.rst

 This guide uses the `example extension manual <https://github.com/TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual>`__ as a template for starting out.
-It contains a working navigation panel, a range of example content and adheres to the guidelines laid out in the :ref:`GeneralConventions` chapter.
+It contains a working navigation panel, a range of example content and adheres to the guidelines laid out in the :ref:`general-conventions` chapter.

 Rendering the documentation locally
 -----------------------------------